-- 7. Privacy.
+7. Privacy.
 Student acknowledges that computer equipment, internet access networks, and email accounts are owned by CCDS and provided to students for educational purposes.
 CCDS reserves the right to access stored computer records to assure compliance with CCDS Policy.
-Student is aware that communication over CCDS owned networks is not private and acknowledges that email and records of Internet activities will be accessed under, but not limited to, the following circumstances: - a.
+Student is aware that communication over CCDS owned networks is not private and acknowledges that email and records of Internet activities will be accessed under, but not limited to, the following circumstances:

+- a.
 Routine system maintenance. - b.
 General inspection or monitoring, with or without notice to Student, if there is suspicion of widespread inappropriate use. - c.
-Specific review of individual files or monitoring of individual activity, with or without notice to Student, if there is suspicion that Student is engaging in inappropriate use. - 8.
-Commercial Activities.
-Student agrees that student will not use the Internet to buy or sell, or attempt to buy or sell, any service or product unless authorized by CCDS in writing. - 9.
-Information About Others.
-Student agrees that he or she will not make any statement or post any communication on the Internet, or on the school network, about another person that he or she knows or suspects to be untrue. - 10.
-Cell Phones on Campus.
-Cell phones are not allowed on the elementary campus.
+Specific review of individual files or monitoring of individual activity, with or without notice to Student, if there is suspicion that Student is engaging in inappropriate use.

+8. Commercial Activities.
+Student agrees that student will not use the Internet to buy or sell, or attempt to buy or sell, any service or product unless authorized by CCDS in writing.

+9. Information About Others.
+Student agrees that he or she will not make any statement or post any communication on the Internet, or on the school network, about another person that he or she knows or suspects to be untrue.

+10. Cell Phones on Campus.
+Cell phones and any cellular device (smart watches, tablets, personal wifi devices, etc.) are not allowed on the elementary campus.
 Devices may be used on the middle school campus with adult permission only.
-Consequences for cell phone use without permission:
+Consequences for cell phone or any cellular device use without permission: